whiteboxdev/library-defold-grid-engine/README.md

 1. `move_start`: Posted when your character starts moving from rest.
 2. `move_end`: Posted when your character stops moving.
 3. `move_repeat`: Posted when your character continues moving between grid boxes without stopping.
+4. `collide_none`: Posted when your character collides with any grid box which lies outside of the supplied collision map.
+The `message.extra` field contains the user-defined data at this grid position or `nil`.
-4. `collide_passable`: Posted when your character collides with any passable grid box.
+5. `collide_passable`: Posted when your character collides with any passable grid box.
 The `message.name` field contains the tag's hashed `name` string.
 The `message.extra` field contains the user-defined data at this grid position or `nil`.
-5. `collide_impassable`: Posted when your character collides with any impassable grid box.
+6. `collide_impassable`: Posted when your character collides with any impassable grid box.
 The `message.name` field contains the tag's hashed `name` string.
 The `message.extra` field contains the user-defined data at this grid position or `nil`.

 ### dge.tag